rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

    ![](https://i.imgur.com/D8PAAiq.png)

-   You can also see how much it would cost `monthly estimate` at the right side as well as the `cost per hour`.
+   You can also see how much it would cost `monthly estimate` on the right side as well as the `cost per hour`.

    ![](https://i.imgur.com/Z5gjcmy.png)